mburolla/siu-java-assignments/java-II-assignments.md

 # Java II: Exercises

 ### Ex 1.
 Person list
 Write a Java program that prompts the user to enter a list of people.
-The user input is used to create a Person object which is added to the list of people (of type Person).
-The program runs forever until the user types "done" at which the list of people is displayed on the console.
+This data are used to create `Person` objects which are added to a list of people of type `Person`.
+The program runs forever until the user types "done".
+When the user types "done" the list of people is displayed on the console.

 Example:
 ```